Multitask Learning for Scalable and Dense Multilayer Bayesian Map Inference: Multilayer Bayesian Map Inference

-Multi-layer mapping aims to use the semantic occupancy map as \emph{prior} or complementary information in modeling other useful maps of the environment, such as traversability, friction, and concentration of a physical quantity, by considering their correlations with occupancy and semantic labels.
-We extend an incremental Bayesian inference method proposed in our previous work~\cite{gan2020bayesian} due to the closed-form formulation and efficiency.
-This section first briefly introduces the Bayesian inference for constructing a semantic occupancy layer and then describes how to leverage it in traversability layer inference.
+Multilayer mapping aims to use the semantic occupancy map as \emph{a priori} knowledge or complementary information in modeling other environmental attributes, such as traversability, friction, and concentration of a physical quantity, by considering their correlations with occupancy and semantics.
+To this end, we extend our previous work for semantic mapping~\cite{gan2020bayesian} to a closed-form Bayesian inference method for multilayer mapping.
+This section first briefly introduces the semantic layer construction, and then describes how it can be leveraged in traversability layer inference.
 Extension of the method to more map layers is discussed in Section~\ref{sec:discussion_extensions}.